 Proposed budget

 Peer instructed workshops must be instructed by qualified student instructors.
-A qualified student instructor must be sourced through an open posting on the EngSoc website or EngSoc Apply (following the procedures outlined in γ).
+A qualified student instructor must be sourced through an open posting on the EngSoc website or EngSoc Dash (following the procedures outlined in γ).
 A qualified student instructor is defined to have met the following criteria:

 They show proficiency in the workshop topic through: material evaluated by an academic instructor, a previous employment reference, or